remla2024-team11/app/README.md

 # APP-Frontend
-Brief description of the backend project.
+Brief description of the Frontend project.

 ### Prerequisites